maximustennessee/chatgpt_cyoa/README.md

 # chatgpt_cyoa

 Welcome to LLM Choose Your Own Adventure, a dynamic chat driven game that tosses our hero Grogu headfirst into a fantastical realm where the only limit is your imagination and every choice could mean life or death.
+This chatbot implements Retrieval Augmented Generation to maintain the storyline context.

 In order to run this app <br/>
     1) run `pip3 install requirements.txt`<br/>